Home » Dehydrating » Dehydrate Garlic & DIY Garlic Powder

 Storing Dried Garlic

-Garlic is best-stored whole in an airtight container until you need to powder 1-2 months worth of garlic powder
+Garlic is best stored whole in an airtight container until you need to powder 1-2 months worth of garlic powder

 • Garlic powder stores 6-9 months.
+Consider adding a moisture absorber to help reduce clumping in garlic powder.

 Expert Tips

-To do a bulk load without all the work of peeling, consider purchasing commercially jarred minced garlic in water.
+• To do a bulk load without all the work of peeling, consider purchasing commercially jarred minced garlic in water.
 It will save you a ton of time to create your own dried minced garlic and garlic powder.

-If you have issues with intense smells, you might consider drying garlic outside.
+• If you have issues with intense smells, you might consider drying garlic outside.
 The smell can be overwhelming for some.

 How to Make Garlic Powder